JorisMonnet/ProjectSNAIL/README.md

 ## Installation

-You have been provided with a `fewshotbench.zip` file containing the code for this benchmark.
-The accompanying presentation will also help you get started.
+We used the provided `fewshotbench.zip` file containing the benchmark code.

 ### Conda